SentinelFi/build_35_submission/readme.md

 * Explore additional TEE platforms like Phala Network and Lit Protocol to ensure flexibility and long-term reliability beyond Acurast.

 * Build a more resilient Oracle layer by averaging data from multiple APIs to improve accuracy and reduce dependency on single sources.

-* Six months is not enough to deliver the full vision; we plan to return in the Growth phase or a future Build Award to continue building insurance on Soroban at scale.

 ### 📈 Ideas to Capture Market Share